dec0dOS/zero-ui/README.md

 After installation, log in with the credentials declared with `ZU_DEFAULT_USERNAME` and `ZU_DEFAULT_PASSWORD`.

-Currently, almost all main ZeroTier Central features are available.
+Currently, some main ZeroTier Central features are missing.
 Refer to the [roadmap](#roadmap) for more information.

 _For screenshots, please refer to the [screenshots](docs/SCREENSHOTS.md) section._